The Potential Role of a Hydrogen Network in Europe: Context Scale

 \section{Context \& Scale}

-Many different combinations of infrastructure would allow Europe to become climate-neutral by 2050.
-But not all solutions meet the same level of acceptance.
-For example, power transmission reinforcements have suffered many delays in recent decades, despite their importance for integrating renewable electricity.
-A hydrogen network which can reuse natural gas pipelines could offer a substitute for moving cheap but remote renewable energy across the continent to where demand is.
+Many different combinations of infrastructure could make Europe climate-neutral by mid-century, but not all solutions meet the same level of acceptance.
+For example, power transmission reinforcements have experienced many delays, despite their value for integrating renewable electricity.
+A hydrogen network which can reuse gas pipelines could be a substitute for moving cheap but remote renewable energy across the continent to where demand is.

-We study such trade-offs between building new electricity transmission lines and developing a new network of hydrogen pipelines in the European energy system with all sectors represented and net-zero \co emissions.
-We find that a hydrogen backbone is consistently beneficial infrastructure and that a large part could repurpose unused gas pipelines.
+We study trade-offs between new transmission lines and a hydrogen network in the European energy system with all sectors represented and net-zero \co emissions.
+We find that a hydrogen network consistently reduces system costs and that large parts could use repurposed gas pipelines.
 Energy transport as electrons and molecules offer complementary strengths, achieving highest cost savings together.
+However, neither is essential as long as the system can be coordinated around the resulting bottlenecks.
+This means that there are many affordable ways to achieve net-zero emissions in Europe, giving policymakers different options to choose from.

 \rule{\textwidth}{0.4pt}